RajatSingh08/geekjudge/README.md

 - ✔️ Adding Submit page for Submitting the code
 - ✔️ Getting the verdict
 - ✔️ Adding Docker for Security
-- ✔️ Getting n recent submissions
+- ✔️ Getting all previous submissions
 - ▶️ Create dashboard page
+- ▶️ Buy domain name
 - ▶️ Deploy on AWS
 - ▶️ Adding Email Confirmation